 In 2007, the school's finances and processes were audited through the School Review process and the Self Control Assessment Survey.
+In 2008 Hillcrest underwent a self audit process "School Control Self Audit Process" and was accredited a high rating.
 The audit found all processes to be effective and efficient.

-In 2007, total funds available were \$398 383, which included voluntary contributions of \$40 per child.
+In 2009, total funds available were \$417,776, which included voluntary contributions of \$40 per child.

 Voluntary Contribution monies were spent in accordance with the Schedule of Contributions and Charges supplied to parents in November 2006.
 Teaching and Learning received 43% of the budget.

-Reserve carry-over to action-planned projects, including replacement of equipment and computers was \$85 000.
+Reserve carry-over to action-planned projects, including replacement of equipment and computers was \$144,000.